 Here are 25 One Tank Trips from Cincinnati:

 In 2016 a group of moms got together to explore the possibility of creating a hands-on, interactive children’s museum for Lancaster, Ohio.
-Today, the 8,000-square-foot adventure space they dreamed up features more than 35 hands-on exhibits and activities for children ages 0-8.
+Today, the 8,000-square-foot adventure space they dreamed up features more than 35 hands-on exhibits and activities for children ages 8 and under.
 The nonprofit museum provides a place for children to learn as they engage in their most important “work” of play.

 This hidden gem is tucked away in Covington’s Devou Park, just 15 minutes south of Downtown Cincinnati.
 The Behringer-Crawford museum is great for the school aged crowd, featuring four levels of interactive fun.
 Highlights include a prehistoric gallery, trains exhibit and giant riverboat.
 Once you’re finished inside, head outside to the playscape: a free and contained handicapped-accessible green space which includes kid-sized log cabins and caves, a wooden replica of a flatboat, a cruise line swing and several gardens.

 Road trip to Butler County and hit the trails… the donut trails!
 Butler County’s Donut Trail features a dozen of the most delightful donut shops in the Midwest… all just a drive away!
 Pick up a Passport at any participating donut trail location, and enjoy a day (or two, if you want to pace yourself) on the most delicious trail in town.

 Located just 35 minutes south of downtown in Union, KY, Big Bone Lick State Park is a hidden gem that definitely deserves a visit or two!
 Big Bone Lick State Park is a 813-acre state park that your kids will actually want to visit.
 Highlights include hiking, an interactive museum and real bison!
 The best part?
 Admission is FREE!